|Click here to open the actual interactive map, because the new Google Maps suck ass.|

 Wilshire and Figueroa (SW corner), Downtown

-On this site will rise Los Angeles' (and the West's -- suck on it, Transbay Tower SF!) tallest building at 73 stories and 1,100 feet (kinda sorta, there's a spire, you see...).
+On this site will rise the new Wilshire Grand Center, Los Angeles' (and the West's -- suck on it, Transbay Tower SF!) tallest building at 73 stories and 1,100 feet (kinda sorta, there's a spire, you see...).
 It will also be Los Angeles' only modern skyscraper without a flat roof.
 It will house Wilshire Grand Hotel 2.0 and a bunch of shops and condos.

 The building will also have a "sky lobby" up at the top and will be the first skyscraper anywhere to sport a mohawk.

 The current construction site is the location of "The Big Pour" - which lasted from February 15 -16, where 21,200 cubic yards (81 million pounds) of concrete were continuously poured - earning it a Guinness World Record for that feat.

 Wilshire and Figueroa (NW corner), Downtown

 Wilshire is full of awesome-looking public art.
 Here's one relatively-recent sculpture right at the northwest corner of Wilshire and Figueroa.
 Designed by the late Venice-based artist Eric Orr, who had a penchant for utilizing elemental themes in his art, L.A.
 Prime Matter features twin 32-foot bronze columns that feature water sliding down its faces, and during random moments, FIRE emanates from the middle channels of the columns!
 The effect is total bad-ass, and its bad-assnes is magnified at night.

 Hopefully participants in a bad-ass event like CicLAvia would get an opportunity to see the pyrotechnics!

 North side of Wilshire Bridge over 110 Fwy